This is the end …

 - … & some spice: I made a try w/ garam masala (a mixture of primarily Indian spices).

-The basic flavoring was a fried mix of hearty bacon, spring onions (or any other mild onion) in oil – w/ a pinch of garam masala.
+The basic flavoring was a fried mix of hearty bacon, spring onions (or any other mild onions like shallots) in peanut oil – w/ a pinch of garam masala.

 You get it: we are working w/ a mess here & a mess there.
 The basic principle of „Durcheinander” is creating a mess existing of other „messes“!